– 2018 Mitsubishi Outlander is available in a single variant at Rs 31.54 lakh.

 -Multiple drive modes

-Built on the new monocoque chassis, the new Outlander will sport Mitsubishi’s new design language.
-Upfront is a bold grille with dual slats inspired by Mitsubishi’s ‘Dynamic Shield’ design.
-Furthermore, it gets chrome and aluminium treatment and vertical chrome framed on either side for a more aggressive look.
+Sitting on the new monocoque chassis, the new Outlander features Mitsubishi’s new design language.
+The front end of the SUV has aggressive appeal thanks to its bold grille with dual slats inspired by Mitsubishi’s ‘Dynamic Shield’ design.
+The SUV also gets chrome and aluminum treatment and vertical chrome framed on either side for a sportier look.
 The sharp headlamps with LED projector units come with segregate LED daytime running lights.
-From side, it will get mild cladding, 18-inch alloy wheels and silver strips.
-The rear section will sport contemporarily styled tailgate, chrome treatment around horizontally placed LED tail-lamps.
+It also gets LED fog lamps.
+The side profile of the 7-seater SUV has been adorned by mild cladding, 18-inch alloy wheels and silver strips.
+The rear section sports contemporarily styled tailgate, chrome treatment around horizontally placed LED tail-lamps.
+Check Out – Mitsubishi Expander – Pictures & Details

 |Engine||2.4-litre, 4-cylinder, petrol|